 - Work with the City to help it address the fiscal pressures being felt by the downturn in the national economy.
-PICA will assist the City in identifying the extent of balancing steps the City will need to take in order to maintain spending levels consistent with falling revenues. - Encourage the City, when economic conditions allow, to address long-term issues such as the City's dangerously high debt burden, the pension fund's growing cost and increasing unfunded liability, Philadelphia's uncompetitive tax structure, the persistent underinvestment in the City's infrastructure and the need for a Rainy Day Fund. - Continue to review and analyze the City's proposed fixes to the underfunded Pension Fund and track the City's efforts to better align pension contribution levels with pension benefit levels. - Undertake efforts to examine City departments and agencies structures and processes in order to make recommendations to the City on ways to improve efficiencies, service delivery, and achieve savings. - Promote the further development and use of departmental performance measures that contribute to a better understanding of and capacity to manage departmental activities. - Continue to evaluate the fiscal challenges of the Philadelphia Gas Works and determine ways to improve PGW's fiscal stability. - Oversee PICA-funded City capital projects, stressing essential improvements to the City's capital project management and the benefits derivable from coordinated strategic and capital planning. - Encourage identification of additional City capital funds available for reprogramming and utilize these funds for projects meeting PICA's statutory criteria. - Provide technical assistance to help inform the ongoing debate about reforming Philadelphia's tax and regulatory structures.
+PICA will assist the City in identifying steps the City will need to take in order to maintain spending levels consistent with falling revenues. - Encourage the City, when economic conditions allow, to address long-term issues such as the City's dangerously high debt burden, the pension fund's growing cost and increasing unfunded liability, Philadelphia's uncompetitive tax structure, and the persistent underinvestment in the City's infrastructure. - Continue to review and analyze the City's proposed fixes to the underfunded Pension Fund and track the City's efforts to better align pension contribution levels with pension benefit levels. - Undertake efforts to examine City departments and agencies structures and processes in order to make recommendations to the City on ways to improve efficiencies, service delivery, and achieve savings. - Promote the further development and use of departmental performance measures that contribute to a better understanding of and capacity to manage departmental activities. - Oversee PICA-funded City capital projects, stressing essential improvements to the City's capital project management and the benefits derivable from coordinated strategic and capital planning. - Encourage identification of additional City capital funds available for reprogramming and utilize these funds for projects meeting PICA's statutory criteria. - Provide technical assistance to help inform the ongoing debate about reforming Philadelphia's tax and regulatory structures.